Daixizhang-Maxwell/Time-Series-Analysis/README.md

             d.
 MM-YY-DD   Dec-18-1  ….

 Thus how can we deal with such complexity?
 The solution is using representing symbols:

-Symbol Representation:
+Symbol Representation (for more please refer to https://docs.python.org/3/library/datetime.html#strftime-and-strptime-behavior):

             Year:  %Y  4-digit year: 2020; %y 2-digit year: 20
             Month: %B Month in English, complete way: December; %b Month in English, short way: Dec; %m Month in number: 12
             Day: %d Day in number: 01-31;
             Hour: %H Hour in number: 0-23;
             Second: %S Seconds in number: 00-59;
             Microseconds: %f Microsecond in number: 000000-999999;